kPOWz/HEV/README.md

 Historic East Village represented using experimental google maps API features

 //TODO: figure out fill for buildings
-//TODO: atm, b-cycle, parking , restrooms  (custom overlays approach)
+//TODO: atm, b-cycle, parking , restrooms  (custom overlays approach), but stop would also be cool
 //TODO: info windows on establishments called out in original map
 //TODO: some type of key for green, blue, pink
 //TODO: circles to squares ...